Warri State

 Warri State is a proposed state intended to be formed for the Itsekiri people, who inhabit the regions of Warri South, Warri South West, Warri North, and itsekiri parts of Edo State in Nigeria.
 The movement for the creation of Warri State stems from concerns regarding the marginalization of the Itsekiri people by the Delta State Government and the pursuit of lasting peace in the Niger Delta region.
-The Itsekiri people demand that the proposed state be geographically located in the South West region of Nigeria, citing their shared common ancestry with the Yoruba and their shared borders with the Yoruba people of Ondo State.
+In 2012, Edward Ekpoko, then Assistant Secretary of the Itsekiri Leaders of Thought, presented a memorandum calling for the creation of Warri State.
+The memorandum proposed that the state should be coterminous with the former Warri Division, comprising the present-day Warri North, Warri South and Warri South West local government areas of Delta State.

 Background

-The Itsekiri people have long voiced grievances regarding their representation and treatment within the Delta State Government.
-Despite contributing significantly to the Oil and Gas resources of Delta State, Itsekiri communities feel underrepresented and neglected in terms of government representatives, infrastructure, development and resource allocation.
+The Itsekiri people have long voiced grievances regarding their representation and treatment within the Delta state government.
+Despite contributing significantly to the oil and gas resources of Delta State, Itsekiri communities feel underrepresented and neglected in terms of government representatives, infrastructure, development and resource allocation.